Bharata chakravarti: Conquest and administration

-Bharata is believed to be the first chakravartin (ruler of rulers) of the present half cycle of Jain cosmology.
+Bharata is believed to be the first chakravartin (chakra possessing emperor) of the present half cycle of Jain cosmology.
 According to Jain legends, Rishabhanatha distributed his kingdom to his hundred sons while becoming a muni (Jain monk).
 Bharata is said to have got the city of Vinita (Ayodhya) whereas Bahubali is claimed to have got the city of Podanapur (Bodhan).
 Legends further state that Bharata's coronation was followed by a long journey of world conquest.
 During his digvijaya (winning six divisions of earth in all directions), he is believed to have acquired the nine nidhis (most precious treasures) and fourteen ratna (jewels).
 After completing his world-conquest, he is said to have proceeded for his capital Ayodhyapuri with a huge army and the divine chakra-ratna (spinning, disk-like super weapon with serrated edges).